howard-university-web-services/Howard-Automation-Library/README.md

 - `$ sh ~/Sites/_hal/drupal/acquia/update_config.sh`
 - See [idfive developer documentation](https://developers.idfive.com/#/back-end/drupal/drupal-config-management?id=one-time-config-overrides-via-drush) for overview of approach, and finding Name, Key, and Values desired.

+#### Run drush command on all sites

+- Be sure that HAL is up to date.
+- Be sure that all desired local drush aliases are set up in hal_config.txt.
+- Paste in desired drush command at the prompt.
+- Add the desired command only, ie "pm-uninstall page_cache", as things like "drush" and "@sites" are added by the script.
+- `$ sh ~/Sites/_hal/drupal/acquia/update_via_drush.sh`

 #### Update database on all acquia D8 sites

 - Be sure that HAL is up to date.